 I’ve written about the power of noticing before:

 Beyond all this, I spend a certain amount of time and effort on a meditation cushion, where mental noting has been a tremendous relief and balm over the years.
-(Briefly, mental noting is a practice of noticing and ‘tagging’ or ‘noting’ without discussion or judgement any and all experiences, including sensations and thoughts, as they arise.)
+Briefly, mental noting is a practice of noticing and ‘tagging’— without discussion or judgement—sensations and thoughts as they arise.

-There is some capability and a lot of joy that travels alongside seeing things with a little less presumption, a little less judgement, and a little less of a rush towards sense-making.
+Capability and joy come through seeing things with a little less presumption, a little less judgement, and a little less hurry towards sense-making.

 Noticing while out and about